How to be a Good Advocate for Your Child in Special Education Services

 Sit down before the meeting and make some notes about your son’s or daughter’s strengths and needs.
 The school should ask what your concerns are about your child.
 Write down any suggestions or ideas that you have about the educational services or program that your child is getting.
 Include ideas about anything that your child is not getting that you think would be helpful.
 Be ready to ask the school to change things that you want to see changed.

 Bring a copy of your file.
 Make sure you have a copy of your child’s most recent evaluation and the current IEP or IFSP plan.
 Be very familiar with the information that is in your child’s IEP/IFSP.

-You have the right to bring someone along to the meeting.
+You have the right to call a meeting at any time and to bring someone along to the meeting.
 Talk with that person beforehand to help you identify the main issues you want to talk about at the meeting.
 Ask that person to help take notes at the meeting.

-At or before age 14, your child will be invited to the IEP meeting.
+At or before age 14, your child is invited to the IEP meeting.
 For a child under the age of 18 or under guardianship, it is the parents’ decision if the child goes or not.

-Sometimes it is a good to have the child be a part of the meeting.
+Sometimes it is a good idea to have the child be a part of the meeting.
 It is important to help your child get ready by asking if there are any problems in school at the moment.
-Ask your child what he/she really enjoys about school and what they want to see change.
+Ask your child what they really enjoy about school and what they want to see change.

 If your child is 14 or older, you might also ask if they have thought about what they want to do after high school.
 Try to have more than one talk with your child about these things before the actual IEP meeting.

 Students who are 18 are legal adults and can make their own decisions.
 They have the same rights as adults unless they are under a legal guardianship.